 Audio-only content is not accessible to deaf/hard of hearing individuals.
 Video-only content is not accessible to blind/low vision individuals.
 Have text transcripts created for the audio-only content and post them with that content.
 Have audio descriptions or text transcripts created for video-only content and post them with that content.
 For more information about creating transcripts and/or audio-descriptions, contact the City's Digital Accessibility Coordinator and/or the Mayor's Office for People with Disabilities.

-Include synchronized captioning, either open or closed, in videos with audio.
+Include synchronized captions, either open or closed in the video.

 Adhere as close as possible to the NYC.gov Expand/Collapse Standards when building such content on your site.
 The content within the expand/collapse items must adhere to the other requirements outlined on this page.